JimmyTournemaine/dev-tutorial/README.md

 ./compose.py dockerize <dev|test> -a dockerize_force=yes
 ```

 Many options are available to force some rebuilding or restarting.
-See [docker_force* variables in the deployer](./dev-tutorial-deployer/roles/dockerize/defaults/main.yml)
+See `docker_force` variables in the deployer at `dev-tutorial-deployer/roles/dockerize/defaults/main.yml`.

 ### API